La Marseillaise

 The French National Convention adopted it as the First Republic's anthem in 1795.
-The song acquired its nickname after being sung in Paris by Fédéré (volunteers) from Marseille marching to the capital.
-The anthem's evocative melody and lyrics have led to its widespread use as a song of revolution and its incorporation into many pieces of classical and popular music.
+The song acquired its nickname after being sung in Paris by Fédérés (volunteers) from Marseille marching to the capital.
+Its evocative melody and lyrics have led to its widespread use as a song of revolution and its incorporation into many pieces of classical and popular music.

-The Italian violinist Guido Rimonda pointed out in 2013 that the incipit of "Tema e variazioni in Do maggiore" of Giovanni Battista Viotti has a strong resemblance to the anthem.
-This incipit was first thought to have been published before La Marseillaise, but it appeared to be a misconception as Viotti published several variations of "La Marseillaise" in 1795 and wrote as a note "I have never composed the quartets below" (Je n'ai jamais composé les quatuors ci dessous).
+In 2013, the Italian violinist Guido Rimonda pointed out that the incipit of Giovanni Battista Viotti's "Tema e variazioni in Do maggiore" strongly resembles the anthem.
+This incipit was first thought to have been published before "La Marseillaise", but that appears to be a misconception, as Viotti published several variations on "La Marseillaise" in 1795 and wrote as a note "I have never composed the quartets below" (Je n'ai jamais composé les quatuors ci dessous).